-Hi, I’m Nichola – welcome to my first blog post!
+Hi, I’m Nichola, owner of Makeup by Nichola – welcome to my first blog post!

 I’ve been so excited to start writing a blog for some time, but it’s never been the right time.
-You know, that thing called life just kept getting in the way but for some reason, today seems the right day.
-So here I am, sitting on the tube writing on the notes app on my mobile after a looong and tiring evening at work in the wigs department on a London show (I’m lying, it was a pretty great evening at work actually, the wigs looked fab, everything ran smoothly, I had great chats with the cast & creatives and I finished at a decent time, it just sounds like you work harder when you moan about your job, right?
-Anyway…) I decided to finally put pen to paper.
-Or finger to screen keyboard at least.
-Here goes!
+You know, that thing called life just kept getting in the way.
+But for some reason, today seems the right day.
+So here I am, sitting on the tube writing on the notes app on my mobile after a looong and tiring evening at work in the wigs department on a London show.
+I’m lying, it was a pretty great evening at work actually.
+The wigs looked fab, everything ran smoothly, I had great chats with the cast & creatives and I finished at a decent time, it just sounds like you work harder when you moan about your job, right?

 Okay, that line was a bit cheesy but it’s still true!
 Now, I do the school run most days, I go to my kid’s school productions and love being Mum.
 I swing (that’s the actual term for it, seriously.
 It basically means ad-hoc) at West End theatre shows for the WHAM department (much better term! that’s Wigs, Hair And Makeup in case you hadn’t worked it out) and I spend most of my working hours making brides feel and look beautiful.